hazelcast/hazelcast-reference-manual/src/DataSerialization.md

 }
 ```

-The only method that should be implemented is `create`, as seen in the above example.
-It is recommended that you use a `switch`-``case` statement instead of multiple `if`-`else` blocks if you have a lot of subclasses.
+The only method you should implement is `create`, as seen in the above example.
+It is recommended that you use a `switch-case` statement instead of multiple `if-else` blocks if you have a lot of subclasses.
 Hazelcast throws an exception if null is returned for `typeId`.

 As the last step, you need to register `EmployeeDataSerializableFactory` declaratively (declare in the configuration file `hazelcast.xml`) as shown below.
 Note that `factory-id` has the same value of `FACTORY_ID` in the above code.
 This is crucial to enable Hazelcast to find the correct factory.